timmassingham/simNGS/README.txt

 difference between these values (a function of the likelihood-ratio statistic) is a measure of the relative confidence between two calls.

+No intensities are given for clusters which fail to pass the purity filter.

 ** Output format
 	The output from simNGS is a simple format based on the "_int.txt" from